 Enable Direct Screen Share for Zoom Rooms

-- Enable the Automatic direct sharing using ultrasonic proximity signal option, then click the Save Changes button.
+- Navigate to the Automatic direct sharing using ultrasonic proximity signal option on the Meeting tab and verify that the setting is enabled.

 Participants using a laptop in which the Zoom Rooms App detects the proximity signal can share their desktop with the Zoom Rooms meeting by opening the Zoom App and clicking the Share screen icon.